rickwest/devsnippets/source/snippets/git/index.md

 Rebasing is another way to integrate changes from one branch to another.
 It will move the commits of that branch to a new base commit.
 To rebase a branch into another, you need to do the following

-1. Checkout to the branch you wish to rebase
+1. Checkout the branch you wish to rebase
 2. Rebase this branch to the required branch.

 ```bash